 SEAN: I had thought that Lovephobia, Vol. 2 of which is out next week, fell into the BL category as well, mostly as it runs in the hideously named Comic B’s Log KYUN!.
 But it’s apparently a regular old shoujo title that features vampires.
 As you know, Congressional Act Pub-L 111-369 decrees that all vampire manga must be licensed for North American audiences, so here we are.
 Do they sparkle?

-MELINDA: Hmmm, I’m torn between my love for the words “old shoujo” and my increasing weariness with vampires.
+MJ: Hmmm, I’m torn between my love for the words “old shoujo” and my increasing weariness with vampires.
 Which feeling will win?

 MICHELLE: I keep mentally conflating Lovephobia with Toko Kawai’s Loveholic, so I’ve been thinking of it as BL as well.